charliebailey24/project-deep-understanding/documents/updates.md

 #### Reflection on the process you used last week, how can you make the process work better?
 No change in the previous process.
 The best thing I can do is spend more time working on this project to get everything I need to done.

+### Week 14:
+#### What did you do last week?
+Apologies for the late update.
+As expected, last week ended up being very chaotic in terms of hitting all of my deadlines due to personal travel for my friends wedding.
+Luckily, I had ~6 hours of time to work on the plane ride back yesterday afternoon and was able to make some descent progress!
+I finally completed the self attention mechanism with the full implementation of the multi-headed causal attention class and have now moved on to building the full GPT architecture.

+#### What do you plan to do this week?
+At this point I have resigned myself to the realization that I will not be completing this project by the end of the semester.
+In hindsight, it was probably a mistake to taken on such an ambitious project on top of an already overly ambitious course load plus work obligations.
+That being said, I do feel this project as given me a much better understanding for how LLMs work.
+I also feel that—given sufficiently more time and attention—I will have no problem completing this project as I move into the job search.
+Despite biting off more than I could chew, I'm still glad I made the decision to pursue this project as this likely would have remained an item on my "want to do list" that never ended up getting started.
+Now, though, I have momentum and all of the tools and knowledge I need to get this project across the finish line and add a (hopefully) unique talking point to my portfolio as I begin my job search for an AI/ML engineering role.

+This week, I intend to make one final push to get as much done as possible, then reflect on my project learnings in the final report.

+#### Are there any impediments in your way?
+Luckily the final report for this project isn't due until May 3rd, so I should have a good amount of time at the end of the week to make one final push on this project.

+#### Reflection on the process you used last week, how can you make the process work better?
+I knew this past week was going to be hectic in light of personal travel, but I actually found it to be quite zen working on the plane.

+### Week 15:
+#### What did you do last week?
+I spent this past week attempting to find a good stopping point in my project.
+I'm still continuing to build out the main GPT architecture, so it's a sure thing at this point that I won't finish the project as initially planned.
+I still feel I've made good progress though and I've started working on cleaning up my "learnings" notebook.
+I'm trying to figure out the best way to present what I've done in the final project report and I think I want to formalize this notebook a bit more to include more prominently in my report.

+Even though I'm not going to meet my original project goal, I am still very excited about this project and plan to continue working on it on the side as I enter the job hunt.
+It's been very fun thinking of all the little experiments I can try with my own little GPT model!

+#### What do you plan to do this week?
+This week I plan to wrap everything up and finish my final report.

+#### Are there any impediments in your way?
+Nope, it'll all be over by tomorrow night!

+#### Reflection on the process you used last week, how can you make the process work better?
+It's been pretty much the same work process this entire semester—this project gets shunted to the bottom of my priority pile and I end up doing all the work in a single time block.
+I'll have a lot to reflect on in my final report, but this has been a humbling lesson in setting reasonable expectations and not biting off more than you can chew.